nikolap994/navnode-gui/README.md

 # Navnode GUI

 Navnode GUI is a project designed to facilitate running commands on remote servers via webhooks and managing cronjobs.
-This README.md will guide you through setting up and understanding the project.

 ## Project Overview